House Republicans weigh stripping Greene from committee assignments as GOP senators repudiate her views - KTVZ

 The GOP steering panel can remove Republican House members from their committee posts, but two officials with direct knowledge of the meeting told CNN that the committee did not make a decision as of Tuesday night.

+McCarthy asked if Greene would apologize for her past comments and views, which she did not agree to, a person with knowledge of the matter tells CNN.
+Another person familiar with their conversation also said that McCarthy provided a slew of options to her, including that she could show remorse and apologize.

+McCarthy and the steering committee also discussed other options, including forcing her off just the Education Committee but letting her stay on the Budget Committee, according to a person with knowledge of the talks.
+But it’s not clear that Democrats would be OK with that, especially if she doesn’t apologize.

-The officials said the Steering Committee will meet again Wednesday to see if they can come to a decision.
-Greene did not meet with the Steering panel.
+Officials said the Steering Committee will meet again Wednesday to see if they can come to a decision.
+Greene did not meet with the panel.

 In relaying how the meeting with Greene went, the officials said that McCarthy gave no indication that Greene showed any remorse or contrition for her comments.
 While there’s a belief among GOP members that she should be off her two committees, there’s a concern about punishing members for things they did before winning their elections.